lemlooma/Artygram/README.md

-# artygram
+# Artygram

 Artygram is an Instrgram clone targeted towards artist.
-On Artygram you can browse artist profile pages and vew thier work
+On Artygram you can browse artist's profile pages and view their work

 ## Welcome View